A Church of the Great Tradition

 We’re a global community of over 85 million people on six continents comprising over 165 countries.
 The largest Anglican Province is Nigeria, containing some twenty million Anglican Christians.
 The Global South (Africa, parts of Asia and Southern Cone) comprise 70% of the Anglican Communion.
 So, Anglicanism is vastly two-thirds world folks many of whom suffer under much persecution.
 And as the third largest body of Christians, under Roman Catholics and Eastern Orthodox, Anglicans continue to plant churches, starting new congregations all over the world.

 Among notable Anglicans, Florence Nightengale, shaper of modern nursing, Jennifer Worth, (author of her memoir, Call the Midwife); Abolitionists William Wilberforce and John Newton, author of Amazing Grace; English theoretical physicist, theologian, writer and Anglican priest, Sir John Polkinghorne; Literary giants C.S.
 Lewis, T.S.
 Eliot, John Donne, and John Keats; Theologians N.T.
 Wright, Leslie Newbigin, J.I.
-Packer, Oliver O'Donovan, Richard Bauckham, John Milbank, Os Guinness, John Stott, Alister McGrath, Lancelot Andrewes (oversaw the translation of the King James Bible); Martyrs Hugh Latimer, Thomas Cranmer, Nicolas Ridley, William Laud, so, so many others; Revivalists George Whitefield, John & Charles Wesley, founders of Methodism, passed this present life as Anglicans.
+Packer, Oliver O'Donovan, Richard Bauckham, John Milbank, Os Guinness, John Stott, Alister McGrath, Lancelot Andrewes (oversaw the translation of the King James Bible); Martyrs Hugh Latimer, Thomas Cranmer, Nicolas Ridley, William Laud, and many others; Revivalists George Whitefield, John & Charles Wesley, founders of Methodism, passed this present life as Anglicans.
 Evelyn Underhill, Fr.
 Andrew White, Vicar of Baghdad; contemporary worship song writers Matt Redman and Tim Hughes; Nicky Gumbel, Rector of Holy Trinity, Brompton (a thriving Anglican church in London) and framer of the Alpha Course.
 Come and join this communion of the saints!

 To understand how the Anglican Communion is structured and how St. Aidan's is connected, click on the next link.